A few simple safety precautions.

 - Place grill on a level surface away from low hanging trees, deck railings, siding or any combustible materials.

-- It's a good idea to keep a fire extinguisher within handy reach.
+- Keep a fire extinguisher within easy reach.

 - Use long handled barbecue tools and flame retardant mitts.